- curator at LACE Symposium for Dance and Other Contemporary Practices (link).

-I am a professional member of BMCA (Body-Mind Centering® Association) and a registered Somatic Movement Educator of Body-Mind Centering®.
+I am a professional member of BMCA (Body-Mind Centering® Association), a registered Somatic Movement Educator of Body-Mind Centering®, and a Practitioner in-training.
 You can find my BMCA profile here (link).

 Body-Mind Centering Practitioner